CSUF-CPSC121L-2024S/command-line-treasure-hunt/README.md

 ```
 git clone <link>
 ```
-Next, use `cd` to change directories into the repository:
+Next, use `cd` to change directories into your repository:
 ```
-cd command-line-treasure-hunt
+cd treasure-hunt-<YOUR_USERNAME>
 ```

 Now, start by typing `ls` in the terminal to list files, and you see this output: